 Step 4: Identify candidate pigment chemistry

 Match the requirements to candidate pigment families.
 As a starting point: bright cheap colors (azo); blue/green premium (phthalocyanine); red/violet premium (quinacridone or DPP); high-temp yellows (benzimidazolone or HP yellow).
-Get supplier recommendations — don't try to specify the grade yourself if you're new to the application.
+Get supplier recommendations rather than trying to specify the grade yourself if you’re new to the application.

 Step 5: Qualify your supplier